Pioneering black British footballer dies

 He signed for Midlands club West Brom in 1977 where he had the most potent spell of his career, scoring 112 goals in 297 games.

-It was here he played alongside two other black players, Laurie Cunningham and Brendon Batson.
+It was there he played alongside two other black players, Laurie Cunningham and Brendon Batson.

 The trio became known as the "Three Degrees" and were frequently the targets of racist abuse and chants.